 Saying the Commodore PET was based on Apple designs is either revisionist history, or pure ignorance.
-Chuck Peddle designed the chip that made the Apple II possible, and built the KIM-1 around that chip.
+Chuck Peddle designed the chip that made the Apple II possible.
+He built the KIM-1 around that chip.
 Peddle was capable of adding a keyboard and a video circuit to his KIM-1 without Steve Wozniak’s help.
-The two machines had some similarities–notably, a 6502 processor and a video circuit rather than a single-chip solution–but that was due to both designers having to get by with what was available at the time.
-Later PETs used a 6545 video chip, which was a variant of the more common 6845 video chip that ended up being widely used for much of the 1980s.
+The two machines had some similarities.
+The big ones were a 6502 processor and a video circuit rather than a single-chip solution.
+But that was due to both designers having to get by with what was available at the time.
+Later PETs used a 6545 video chip, a variant of the more common 6845 video chip that powered many 1980s computers.

-Perhaps the introduction of the PET surprised Jobs, but it shouldn’t have surprised him that Commodore, a company that had been in business for 22 years at that point, would have a fallback plan.
+Perhaps the introduction of the PET surprised Jobs.
+But it shouldn’t have surprised him that Commodore would have a fallback plan.
+It had been in business for 22 years at that point.
+Established businesses do things like that.